GoogleChrome/web.dev/src/site/content/en/blog/milliseconds-make-millions/index.md

 ---
 title: Milliseconds make millions
 subhead: >
-  A 0.1 second improvement in 4 metrics can improve progression rates across the full purchase funnel.
+  A 0.1 second improvement in 4 speed metrics can improve progression rates across the full purchase funnel.
 description: >
-  A 0.1 second improvement in 4 metrics can improve progression rates across the full purchase funnel.
+  A 0.1 second improvement in 4 speed metrics can improve progression rates across the full purchase funnel.
 authors:
   - olgademidova